Browse Policies & Filtering

 Application categories (Zero Trust app management)

-Block whole categories of web applications while allowing specific apps through an allow list.
-Useful for zero-trust deployments: deny all VPN except the corporate one, deny all remote-access except your sanctioned tool, etc.
+Block whole categories of web applications while allowing specific apps through an allow list, ideal for zero-trust VPN and remote-access control.

 The Applications sub-tab of a policy blocks whole groups of web applications by name.
 It covers tens of thousands of underlying domains and is built for zero-trust patterns: deny a category outright, then allow only the specific apps you’ve sanctioned.